huawei-noah/trustworthyAI/competition/NeurIPS2023/material_review_ final.md

 1. **Code for Your Solution**
 2. **Short Paper Introducing Your Solution**

    To reduce the organizers' workload, we will accept only 4-page submissions.
 You can submit a standalone supplementary (optional) if you need to provide more details about your solution to demonstrate its innovation and competitiveness.
-Supplementary materials will be reviewed only when your solution passes the material completeness check and functional testing (as mentioned below).
+Supplementary materials will be reviewed only when your solution passes the material completeness checking and functional testing (as mentioned below).

    Your paper must include at least four sections: